surveyjs/survey-library/docs/get-started-react.md

 ---
 # Add a Survey to a React Application

-This step-by-step tutorial will help you get started with the SurveyJS Library in a React application.
+This step-by-step tutorial will help you get started with the SurveyJS Form Library in a React application.
 To add a survey to your React application, follow the steps below:

 - [Install the `survey-react-ui` npm Package](#install-the-survey-react-npm-package)
 - [Configure Styles](#configure-styles)